Great Depression in the United Kingdom: Economic crisis and the Labour minority government

 In May 1929, a minority Labour government headed by Ramsay MacDonald came to office with Liberal support.
 This was only the second time a Labour government had been in office (they had briefly been in office in 1924).
 Few of the government's members had any deep knowledge of economics or experience of running the economy.
 MacDonald's Labour Party was not radical in economic thinking, and was wedded to the orthodoxy of classical economics with its emphasis on maintaining a balanced budget at any cost.

 In October 1929, the Stock Market Crash in New York heralded the worldwide Great Depression.
-John Maynard Keynes, who had not predicted the slump, said, "'There will be no serious direct consequences in London.
+John Maynard Keynes, who had not predicted the slump, said, "There will be no serious direct consequences in London.
 We find the look ahead decidedly encouraging."

-Doomsayers on the left such as Sidney and Beatrice Webb, J.A.
-Hobson, and G.D.H.
-Cole repeated the dire warnings they had been making for years about the imminent death of capitalism, only now far more people paid attention.
+Doomsayers on the left such as Sidney and Beatrice Webb, J. A. Hobson, and G. D. H. Cole repeated the dire warnings they had been making for years about the imminent death of capitalism, only now far more people paid attention.
 Starting in 1935 the Left Book Club provided a new warning every month, and built up the credibility of Soviet-style socialism as an alternative.

 The ensuing American economic collapse shook the world: World trade contracted, prices fell and governments faced financial crisis as the supply of American credit dried up.
 Many countries adopted an emergency response to the crisis by erecting trade barriers and tariffs, which worsened the crisis by further hindering global trade.
-The British Empire tried to hang together by lower tariffs among the members while raising them against the U.S. and others.
+The British Empire lowered tariffs, known as Imperial Preference, while raising them against the U.S. and others.